kazimdandir/kazimdandir/README.md

 <!-- 🔭      I’m currently working on UA IT(JKH IT) -->

-🌱      I’m currently learning C#, .NET Framework, .NET CORE, HTML5, CSS, JS, MSSQL.
+🌱      I’m currently learning .NET, HTML5, CSS, JS, MSSQL.

 👨‍💻      All of my projects are available at [my repo](https://github.com/kazimdandir?tab=repositories)